-You can use Tarantool as complete storage and source of data.
+You can use Tarantool as full-fledged storage and the primary data source.
 Our DBMS is fast, fault-tolerant, and ACID compliant.
-With Tarantool, you can build solutions for the whole project, e.g. when starting a business, or use it as a separate component in a microservice architecture.
-In any case, you wouldn’t need any additional DBMS.
+Tarantool is handy for project-wide solutions—for example, if you've just started a business.
+But it can also become a separate component of a microservice architecture.
+In any case, you won’t need any additional DBMS.

-Tarantool performance is ensured by a built-in application server.
-The application server is embedded into the in-memory storage engine, so you can customize the database behavior for any business task.
+Tarantool performance is ensured by the built-in application server.
+It iis part of the in-memory storage engine, so you can customize database behavior for any business task.
 Tarantool provides two storage engines.
-You can store data in RAM only, or write it onto disk when the amount of data exceeds the RAM capacity.
+You can store data in RAM only or write it to disk when the amount of data exceeds the RAM capacity.

-This pattern is the most typical one.
-Over a half of all Tarantool solutions are designed to speed up legacy systems.
-When users access the same dataset at the same time, the number of reads increases significantly.
+Over half of all Tarantool solutions are designed to speed up legacy systems.
+When many users access the same dataset simultaneously, the number of reads grows significantly.
 The load increases, responses get delayed, and the customers become anxious.
-Consider a simple example.
-Every employee checks the balance on a payday.
+Consider a simple example—every employee checks their balance on the payday.

-In this case, Tarantool acts as an intermediate data storage.
-It is by orders of magnitude faster than the main database: it can manage a workload of over 100 thousand RPS, compared with a thousand RPS for a traditional DBMS.
-This solution is easy to scale using replication and sharding.
+In this case, Tarantool acts as intermediate data storage.
+It is faster than traditional databases by orders of magnitude: it can manage a workload of over 100,000 RPS, compared with about 1,000 RPS for a conventional DBMS.
+This solution is easy to scale through replication and sharding.

-Replication is used in projects that require improved performance and fault tolerance.
-Replication is a way to scale the database when information from one server is constantly replicated to another one, i.e. to a replica.
-In this case, Tarantool acts as a replica, which allows you to save on hardware.
+Replication proves useful in projects that require boosted performance and fault tolerance.
+Replication is a way of database scaling where information from one server is constantly copied to another server—a replica.
+In this case, Tarantool acts as a replica, which allows you to economize on hardware.

-Since Tarantool stores the data in RAM, you can improve the speed of your solution.
-To do this, implement the write-through approach, that is, perform all writes through Tarantool.
+Since Tarantool stores data in RAM, you can improve the speed of your solution.
+To do so, mplement the write-through approach and perform all writes through Tarantool.

-You can locate Tarantool replicas on different servers, or locate multiple Tarantool instances on the same server.
+You can put Tarantool replicas on different servers or deploy multiple Tarantool instances on the same server.
 We provide ACID guarantees for cluster transactions in distributed databases.

 The built-in application server allows you to implement complex queue logic.
-It supports various processing guarantees in case of a failure: the at-least-once guarantee means that a message will be definitely delivered, but can arrive several times.
+It provides at least once processing guarantees: in case of a failure, your message will be definitely delivered but can arrive several times.